olga-terekhova/physicians-availability/README.md

 Python code:
 1. The function extract_table:
    - Takes the source pdf
-   - Parses two pages with the needed table
+   - Parses two pages with the needed table ("Population per Physician in ONTARIO by LHIN and Specialty of Practice in 2020" on pages 45-46)
    - Splits it by dividers
    - Loads it into pandas dataframe
    - Assigns labels
-   - loads the data into a csv file.
+   - Loads the data into a csv file.

 Dependencies:
 1. tabula-py and java runtime used by tabula-py under the hood to parse a PDF into a table.
 2. pandas.